healthrx.com

 Cardiac Rehabilitation Programs

-Cardiac rehabilitation is a Class I recommendation from the American Heart Association and the American College of Cardiology for patients with recent myocardial infarction, stable angina, or after coronary artery bypass grafting.
+Cardiac rehabilitation is recommended for qualifying cardiovascular conditions in an AHA scientific statement.
 [9] Many older adults initiating inclisiran have established ASCVD and are enrolled in, or eligible for, cardiac rehab.

 Inclisiran does not interfere with supervised exercise protocols used in cardiac rehab.
 Staff running these programs do not need to modify treadmill testing protocols, resistance benchmarks, or heart-rate targets based on inclisiran use.
 The drug has no hemodynamic effects, no chronotropic properties, and no interaction with beta-blockers, ACE inhibitors, or antiplatelets typically used in this population.